IdanYosef1/Student-Management-System/README.md

 # Students-management-system

-Car management site.
-Allows you to create, update and delete car details.
+Student management site.
+Allows you to create, update and delete student details.
+In addition, the site allows you to view the student's details by clicking on the student's name, view his grades by clicking on the grades icon, add and update a grade by clicking on the edit button.

 ## Technologies